documentationfor yFiles for HTML 3.0.0.1

 Closeness Centrality

-Closeness centrality is defined as the reciprocal of the sum of the shortest path distances of a node to all other nodes in the graph.
-Therefore, a node with high closeness centrality has short distances to all other nodes of a graph.
+Closeness centrality measures how close a node is to all other nodes in a graph.
+It is calculated as the reciprocal of the sum of the shortest path distances from a node to all other nodes.
+Therefore, a node with a high closeness centrality has short distances to all other nodes in the graph.
 The algorithm ClosenessCentrality supports both directed and undirected edges and optional edge weights.

 Closeness centrality